johnathan-sewell/socket-and-see/README.md

 ## Running in Development

-* Start the node server with `npm start`
+* Start the node server with `npm run backend`
-* Transpile and pack the the frontend JavaScript `npm run webpack`
+* Transpile and pack the the frontend JavaScript `npm run frontend`

 ## Deploying